 E Cardiac tamponade

-A 42-year-old woman has noted increasing dyspnea for the past 6 years.
-On examination rales are auscultated in both lungs.
-She is afebrile.
+A 43-year-old woman has noted increasing dyspnea for the past 6 years.
+On examination she is afebrile.
+Rales are auscultated in both lungs.
 A chest radiograph shows an enlarged cardiac silhouette and bilateral pulmonary edema.
 Past history reveals that, as a child she suffered recurrent bouts of pharyngitis with group A beta hemolytic streptococcal infections.
 Which of the following cardiac valves are most likely to be abnormal in this woman?

 A Aortic and tricuspid